Smattr/clink/README.rst

   understands your code (including macros) as well as your compiler does.
 * **Multicore support** – Parsing multiple, independent files trivially parallelises, so why be limited by one core?
-* **Assembly support** – Systems code often calls into assembly, at which point Cscope gets lost.
-Clink parses assembly fuzzily and can maintain a call graph across this boundary.
+* **Assembly, MSVC DEFs file support** – Your code base is more than just C and C++.
+Clink parses some other formats fuzzily and can maintain a call graph across language boundaries.
 * **Syntax highlighting** – You’re probably used to looking at code in Vim with syntax highlighting, so Clink can ask Vim to highlight the snippets it shows you.